pleo-io/prop/README.md

 implementation "io.pleo:prop-all:2.0.0"
 ```

-All you need is to initialize the `AutoPropModule` by passing it all of the Guice Modules you'd like it to scan for `Prop<X>` dependencies.
+All you need is to initialize the `AutoPropModule` by passing it all of the Guice Modules you would like it to scan for `Prop<X>` dependencies.

 ```java
 List<Module> modules = ...